Zuinig of people.

 We place nearly three-quarters of our purchase value with just fifty suppliers.
 Our share of production with these suppliers is therefore significant.
 This is an important point if we want to ensure that workers in the factory actually see their incomes increase when we enable living wages for our share of the factory’s production.
 To enhance this effect, we are also exploring whether there are other brands/retailers we can partner with.
 The intended result: higher wages.
 In determining the wage gap, we consider the difference between the lowest-paid wage and the living wage.
 Our goal for 2027: for at least 50% of our purchasing value, we make a living wage possible for our share in production.

 We selected suppliers based on our turnover, production share, location, and relationship (which must be long-term).
 We then went through the calculation and the approach with the relevant suppliers and - if necessary - adjusted it.
-In this way, programs were started at four new suppliers in 2022.
-We aim to start this program with five new suppliers every year for the coming years.

-We will evaluate the programs properly next year.
+We will evaluate the programs properly every year.
 For example, we want to draw up online questionnaires: employees can then indicate anonymously what the extra allowance means for them.
 In addition, we want to ask local NGOs such as Fair Wear to interview various employees.
 We hope to gain an even better understanding of the impact of the program this way.
 The next step is to present our approach to other retailers who are active in the factories.
 Because the more companies participate, the greater the impact.

 Within the living wage programs we always close the wage gap for our share of production.
 Therefore, the wage gap in Bangladesh is closed for approximately 25%.
 In Turkey for 56%.
 And for India 88%.
 And for Pakistan 48%.
 For every country the approach is slightly different due to, for example, tax costs.
 For the programs in Pakistan and India we work together with another Dutch retailer and together we are able to close the gap for almost 100%.